Patrice Lumumba Peoples' Friendship University of Russia: History

-1960-89
+1960–1989

 The university was founded on 5 February 1960.
-The Soviet Union professed that its purpose was to help developing nations.
+Its stated purpose was to help developing nations.
 Many students from developed countries also attended the university.
 On 22 February 1961, the university was named Patrice Lumumba University after the Congolese independence leader Patrice Lumumba, who had been killed in a coup that January.
 The stated purpose for establishing the university was to give young people from Asia, Africa, and Latin America, especially from low-income families, an opportunity to be educated and to become qualified specialists.
 The organizations mentioned as founders of the university are the All-Union Central Soviet of Trade Unions, the Soviet Afro-Asian Solidarity Committee, and the Soviet Associations Union of Friendship and Intercultural Relationship.

 Sergey Vasilievich Rumiantsev, Doctor of Engineering, was the university's first Rector.
 He remained its Rector until 1970.
 In 1960, Russian language studies for international students started at the preparatory Faculty.
 On 1 September, Russian language studies were introduced at the six main faculties of the PFU (Engineering faculty, Faculty of History and Philology, Medical Faculty, Agricultural Faculty, Faculty of Science, Faculty of Law and Economics).
 The first 288 students from 47 countries graduated in 1965.
 Around that time, international construction teams started to appear, and the first student teams of KVN were organized.

 Vladimir Frantsevich Stanis became the second Rector of the PFU.
 He proclaimed the "cult of knowledge" at the university, heading it from 1970 to 1993.
 In 1972, Stanis proceeded to extend the duration of studies, which until then were shorter, along the lines of mainstream Soviet universities.
 At the Faculty of Medicine, for instance, the duration of studies was extended from five to six years.
 By 1975, the university had more than 5,600 graduates, 4,250 people from 89 foreign countries.